rabbibotton/clog/README.md

 regulary with SBCL on Linux, Windows and an Intel MacBook.
 It should in theory work on any system Quicklisp and CLACK will load on to.

-CLOG is in Quicklisp, but because I am still adding code daily, it is currently preferable to clone the github repo into your ~/common-lisp directory (or other quicklisp/asdf findable directory):
+CLOG is in Quicklisp, but you may want to live on the bleeding edge and use Ultralisp or clone the github repo into your ~/common-lisp directory (or other quicklisp/asdf findable directory):